-"How did you know that ?"

-she felt the Divine presence; "so good to and the film of the cement becomes tough us that in the darkest hour we may be sure | and durable. the light is coming.
+"How did you know that?" us that in the darkest hour we may be sure | and durable. the light is coming.
 Everything grows and moves onwards; doesn't it?
 Nothing stands still-unchanged; and in every change there is some good if we have but patience to wait for it.
-Oh, I am so sure of it that all the happiness of the past I would not take again in exchange for that that is to come.'
+Oh, I am so sure of it that all the happiness of the past I would not take again in exchange for that that is to come."

-She would scarcely have found courage for that assertion had she foreseen what was to come.
+for that assertion had she foreseen what was